prmehta24/Conversational-Booking-Agent/README.md

     * Got the API key, made a .env file, and tested out the API.
 * 5.5 hours complete:
     * Updated model.py to use Gemini API Chat SDK.
 This retains chat history for the AI assistant to use as context.
+* 6 hours complete:
+    * Added a function to send a message to the AI and get a response.
+Integrated this function into the addMessage function.
+    * Used the above mentioned function to initialise the messageList with an AI message.
+    * Added function declaration for calendly booking function.
+Gave info about booking function to AI.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'